Sunday, 25 June 2023

 Ch4 - 100% Rudder

-Ch5 - usually Arming switch (specially for ELRS)
+Ch5 - usually Arming switch (mandatory for ELRS)

 Ch6 Ch7 Ch8 Ch9 etc - Mode switches

-The same model works for flying wings, conventional planes, twins, V-Tails and even quads
+The model configuration works for flying wings, conventional planes, twins, V-Tails and even quads

 Connect your receiver to the designated Serial RX UART on the FC and connect the FC to your computer.